Robust Object Detection via Kronecker Tensor Decomposition: Theory, Algorithms, and Applications

 Keywords: Kronecker tensor decompositions, randomized algorithms, object detection

-Abstract: Object detection in real-world scenarios faces significant challenges, including occlusions, sensor noise, limited training data, and computational constraints, particularly in video analysis.
+Abstract: Object detection in real-world scenarios faces significant challenges, including occlusions, sensor noise, limited training data, and computational constraints.
 This paper presents a comprehensive framework leveraging tensor completion methods to address these fundamental limitations.
 We demonstrate that tensor completion provides a mathematical foundation for handling missing and corrupted data by exploiting the multi-dimensional structure inherent in visual information.
-Our approach encompasses three key contributions: (1) a theoretical analysis of tensor rank properties in visual data, (2) novel algorithms integrating tensor completion with modern detection pipelines, and (3) extensive experimental validation across multiple benchmarks.
-Results show that our methods improve detection accuracy under severe occlusion, reduce computational cost in video detection while maintaining accuracy, and enhance robustness to various types of corruption.
+Our approach encompasses three key contributions: (1) a theoretical analysis of tensor rank properties in visual data, (2) novel algorithms integrating tensor completion with modern detection pipelines, and (3) experimental validation across multiple adversarial attacks.
+Results show that our methods improve detection accuracy under severe occlusion by up to 21\% (from 23 to 44 percent of mAP in the worst case) and enhance robustness to various corruption types.
 The proposed framework establishes tensor completion as a fundamental tool for building more robust and efficient object detection systems.

 Submission Number: 20